 GIZ’s experience in supporting partner countries in the development of adaptation M&E systems has been compiled in a submission to the Nairobi Work Programme in 2017

-M&E can provide the basis for learning, accountability and reporting, and GIZ has developed several tools to facilitate its application at national and subnational level.
+M&E provides a basis for learning, accountability and reporting.
+The GIZ has developed several tools to facilitate the application of M&E at national and subnational level.

 The graphic below shows the tools available for adaptation M&E and their application level (national, project or multi-level).
 The navigation on the right leads to further details including publications translated into Spanish and French.
 Directly clicking on any gear-wheel is a shortcut to open the English publication.